Native Plant Resources

 Jersey-Friendly Plant Database – Great searchable database to help select plants that grow in New Jersey.
 Can filter results to include only native species, and drill down by pH requirements, ecoregion, deer resistance, and more.

-Native Plant Database for Mid-Atlantic – Lady Bird Johnson Wildflower Center’s native plant database.
+Native Plant Database for PA – Lady Bird Johnson Wildflower Center’s native plant database.
 Great resource for selecting plants listing soil/sun conditions, height, bloom color/time.

 PA DCNR Invasive Plant List – What plants to avoid and remove.